 - Desensitizing agents, varnishes, and dentin bonding agents: All these products are used to decrease the sensitivity of an already exposed tooth root.
 These agents not only treat the nerve symptoms but also play a role in oral hygiene by making the brushing of sensitive teeth much easier.

-- Pink porcelain or composite: It’s a material that matches the color of your gums and can be used to fill the gap between your gums and teeth.
+- Pink porcelain or composite: This is a material that matches the color of your gums and can be used to fill the gap between your gums and teeth.

 - Removable gum veneers: In patients with large areas of missing gum tissue, gum veneers may be used to protect the damaged gums.
 These are mostly made of acrylic and silicone materials.

 - Composite restoration: Tooth-colored composite resins are also used to cover the exposed surface of the root.
 This also closes the gap between teeth and gums.

 - Orthodontics: Repositioning is another way to reduce gum recession.
-Different processes are used to position the tooth back over the gum tissue slowly while correcting the gum margin.
+Different processes are used to position the gum tissue back over the tooth slowly while correcting the gum margin.

 - Scaling and root planing: Some of the primary treatments that your dentist would recommend for gum recession are scaling and root planing.
 This is like a deep cleaning for your teeth.
 In these procedures, plaque and tartar that can't be removed by normal brushing are taken off from below the gum line.
 The roots are then smoothed with a special instrument that helps reattach the gum and tooth.

 How much does it cost to fix receding gums?